Derley History, Family Crest & Coats of Arms

 Early History of the Derley family

-Another 171 words (12 lines of text) covering the years 1795, 1846 and 1702 are included under the topic Early Derley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Derley research.
+Another 86 words (6 lines of text) covering the years 1795, 1846 and 1702 are included under the topic Early Derley History in all our PDF Extended History products and printed products wherever possible.